ixofoundation/ixo-signx/README.md

 In summary, the SignX SDK's v2 transaction flow offers clients an efficient, flexible, and secure method for handling multiple transactions.
 With features like long polling, dynamic session management, and real-time updates, it provides a seamless experience for both the end-users and the client applications.

-Through this sophisticated flow, the SignX SDK abstracts complex technical processes, offering client applications a streamlined and secure mechanism for mobile-to-web authentication and multi-transaction processing on the IXO blockchain.
+Through this sophisticated flow, the SignX SDK abstracts complex technical processes, offering client applications a streamlined and secure mechanism for mobile-to-web authentication, secure data handling, and multi-transaction processing on the IXO blockchain.

-The SDK is crafted to interact harmoniously with a designated server, which handles the storage and provides the necessary endpoints for polling data during the authentication and transaction processes.
+The SDK is crafted to interact harmoniously with a designated server, which handles the storage and provides the necessary endpoints for polling data during the authentication, data handling, and transaction processes.
 To fully leverage the SDK's capabilities and ensure a streamlined operation, it is essential to set up and utilize the accompanying server, the source code for which can be found [here](https://github.com/ixofoundation/ixo-message-relayer).

 Below, you'll find a diagram that shows how the SignX SDK works.
 It illustrates the steps involved when the client application, the Message Relayer server, and the mobile app interact with each other.
-This visual guide is meant to help you easily understand the process of authentication and transaction signing, making it easier to see how everything comes together.
+This visual guide is meant to help you easily understand the process of authentication, secure data handling, and transaction signing, making it easier to see how everything comes together.

 <p align="center">
   <img  src="assets/images/flows.png"/>